-- 61. The Petters Capital Line balance grew to tens of millions of dollars and payments slowed, contra to how it was supposed to work.
-GECC became suspicious and nervous. - 62.
+- 60. The line balance grew to tens of millions of dollars and payments slowed, contra to how the Petters Capital Line was supposed to work.
+GECC became suspicious and nervous. - 61.
 By May 2000, Costco was the Retailer for almost all GECC deals.
-GECC, with tens of millions of dollars of financial exposure, sought to verify with Costco that the purchase orders it issued to Petters Capital and which served as GECC's only collateral and primary repayment source were legitimate and that Costco truly owed over \$52 million to Petters Capital. - 63.
+GECC, with tens of millions of dollars of financial exposure, sought to verify with Costco that the purchase orders it issued to Petters Capital and which served as GECC's only collateral and repayment source were legitimate and that Costco truly owed over \$52 million to Petters Capital. - 62.
 To eliminate the possibility of customer wrongdoing, GECC's operating procedure was to send the verification directly to Costco and receive the executed version directly back from Costco.
-According to GECC, "it's the right way to do it." - 64.
-However, on May 3, 2000, GECC sent a verification form ("May 3, 2000 Verification Form") the wrong way, directly to Petters Capital requesting that Petters Capital send it to Costco.
+According to GECC, "it's the right way to do it." - 63.
+However, on May 3, 2000, GECC sent a verification form ("May 3, 2000 Verification Form") the wrong way, directly to Petters Capital.
 Petters caused Costco's signature to be forged and returned the form to GECC.